CaissHM/CaissHM/README.md

-## Hi!!
+## Hi, welcome to my page!!
 I'm Caio Milhan

-- 🌱 Student in .Net + Angular training at let´s code
+- 🌱 Studied and graduate in .Net + Angular at let´s code
+- 👨‍💻 I work as a Back-End developer.
 - 📫 Contact me on email: caiomilhan.m@gmail.com